Koala threat management and habitat restoration South East Queensland

 In 2023, Healthy Land & Water commenced a partnership with the Department of Environment, Tourism, Science and Innovation (DETSI) to deliver the SEQ Koala Threat Management Initiatives (KTMI) Phase 1, as part of the Queensland Government’s South East Queensland Koala Conservation Strategy 2020-2025.
 This program engages local governments, non-government organisations, and communities to identify 10 priority threat areas for koala threat reduction programs across SEQ.
 The data gathered is being used to create and carry out targeted and transparent threat reduction programs to reduce the impacts of disease, injury, and mortality rates on our koalas.

-Healthy Land & Water is also delivering the Treating and (Potentially) Vaccinating Wild Koalas in SEQ to Reduce the Threat of Chlamydia - a targeted chlamydia treatment and potential vaccination sub-program of the larger KTMI for wild koala populations across South East Queensland (SEQ) to reduce this critical threat to koala survival.
+Healthy Land & Water is also delivering the Reducing the threat of chlamydia in SEQ's wild koalas program - a targeted chlamydia treatment and potential vaccination sub-program of the larger KTMI for wild koala populations across South East Queensland (SEQ) to reduce this critical threat to koala survival.

 Restore & Reconnect: SEQ Koala Habitat